"Promoting housing affordability by combating exclusionary housing policies"

 - HUD issues Affirmatively Furthering Fair Housing Rule (July 2015), requiring greater consideration of exclusionary and other discriminatory housing conditions by federal housing fund recipients.
 For more, click on HUD issues AFFH Rule.
 To read the Rule itself, click on HUD, Affirmatively Furthering Fair Housing (AFFH): Final Rule, 80 Fed.
 Reg.
 42,272, 42,352 (July 16, 2015).

 - EHI responds to Wall Street Journal article on new exclusionary policies in certain suburbs of Phoenix and Denver.
-For more, please click on WSJ on new exclusionary policies.
+For more, click on WSJ on new exclusionary policies.

 - One affordable housing unit per day is added to plans in EHI's home county, following EHI's advocacy, during its first five years.
-For more, please click on EHI's FIRST FIVE YEARS.
+For more, click on EHI's FIRST FIVE YEARS.

 P.O.
 Box 1402